CarlosCapili/Data_Analysis_Portfolio/README.md

 ### Findings:
 1. Top 10 best sellers include only 3 franchises, Grand Theft Auto, Call of Duty, Elder Scrolls, with Call of Duty accounting for 7/10 top sellers
-2. Activision (Publisher of Call of Duty) has the highest global sales out of all publishers with 722.77 million copies sold which accounts for 16.02% of global sales while Ubisoft comes in with 14.58% of global sales
+2. Activision (Publisher of Call of Duty) has the highest global sales out of all publishers with 722.77 million copies sold which accounts for 16.02% of global sales while Ubisoft comes in at a close second with 14.58% of global sales
-3. PS2 has the highest total sales of all platforms with 1027.76 million titles, PS4 is significantly more successful than Xbox One, with 539.92 million titles sold and 268.96 titles sold respectively
+3. PS2 has the highest total sales of all platforms with 1027.76 million titles, PS4 is significantly more successful than Xbox One, with 539.92 million titles sold and 268.96 million titles sold respectively
 4. Sports games are the number 1 selling game genre with 1187.51 million titles sold, followed by Action games, then Shooters